jenny-xly-long/NLP-Primer/README.md

 **GLoVE (Global Vectors)** is another distributed word representation.
 While Word2Vec captures certain local context window, GloVe exploits overall co-occurrence statistics of words from corpus, which is a large collection of texts.

+Both Word2Vec and GLoVE incorporate semantic information and word similarities into their embeddings.
+However, these two methods have limitations when generalizing to words that were not in the original training corpus.
+Furthermore, if the same word has different meanings in different context, these 2 models do not differentiate the context, the word will have one embedding.
+To counter these shortcomings, the models ELMo (Embeddings from Language Models) and FastText can be used for high quality embeddings of words.

 ## Information Extraction
 Information extraction (IE) enables automated retrieval of specific information from text.
 IE depends on Name Entity Recognition to find targeted information to extract, such as LOCATION, PERSON, ORGANIZATION, etc. Once the entities are recognized, algorithms such as relationship extraction, co-reference resolution can then be used to extract its meaning.